phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 Our aspirational objective?
 To be able to point to unprecedented experiments, products, and teams by the end of 2016.

 I say aspirational, because producing Connect is not a walk in the park.
 Each city that Connect visits is unique: the levels of investment in media entrepreneurship, the relationship to startups and startup culture, and — most importantly — the  contours of its Hacks/Hackers community.
-There is no one-size-fits-all approach that will be a silver bullet toward the outcomes we seek.
+There is no one-size-fits-all approach or silver bullet for the outcomes we seek.
 Each event needs to be tailor-made for its audience.

 ## The recipe